bdusell/singularity-tutorial/README-ND.md

 =========================================================================================
 ```

-## Running a GPU program on the CRC
+## Running a GPU Program on the CRC

 Finally, I will show you how to run this program on the CRC's GPU queue.
 This image is too big to be hosted on the Singularity Library, so you need to